-This includes, but is not limited to: Flash (also requires the Adobe Flash Player), navigation, video, image galleries, etc. While
+This includes, but is not limited to: navigation, video, image galleries, etc. While

 Chapman University has initiated a nationwide poll on what strikes fear in Americans.
 The Chapman University Survey on American Fears included 1,500 participants from across the nation and all walks of life.
 The research team leading this effort pared the information down into four basic categories: personal fears, natural disasters, paranormal fears and drivers of fear behavior.